Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

 We specify the displacement on the $X=0$ and $X=l_x$ boundaries so that the distance between the boundaries increases as a function of time.
 To ensure that the sample necks somewhere near the center of the gauge, we specify that the $y$ displacement is zero on these boundaries.
 We specify zero traction on the $Y=0$ and $Y=l_Y$ boundaries.

-We use the ABAQUS/expicit (2017) finite element solver for the forward problem and specify the following boundary conditions:
+We use the ABAQUS/explicit (2017) finite element solver for the forward problem and specify the following boundary conditions:

-Here, $\xi(t)$ is is a cubic function specified so that $d\xi(t=0)/dt = 0$.
+Here, $\xi(t)$ is is a cubic function specified so that $d\xi(t=0)/dt = d^2\xi(t=0)/dt^2 = 0$ (this ensures zero acceleration at ${t=0}$).
 We specify a homogeneous elasto-plastic constitutive equation.
-The material has a Young's Modulus $E = 100$ GPa and a Poisson's ratio of $\nu = 0.3$.
-For the plastic properties, we specify isotropic hardening with a Von-Mesis yield surface and the yield stress as a pairwise linear function of the total plastic strain, $\varepsilon_t = \sqrt{2/3}|\bE^p|$.
-This is shown later in the article in \cref{fig:stressstrain}, and was chosen to be similar to the copper material investigated in \cite{CameronUnpublished1}.
+Linear isotropic elasticity is used with a Young's Modulus ${E = 100}$~GPa and a Poisson's ratio of ${\nu = 0.3}$.
+For the plastic properties, we specify isotropic hardening with a von Mises yield surface and the yield stress as a piecewise linear function of the accumulated plastic strain, ${\varepsilon = \sqrt{2/3}\int_0^t|\bD^p|dt}$.
+This piecewise linear function is shown later in the article in \cref{fig:stressstrain}.
 More complex effects such as texturing of the material \cite{kalidindi1992} or damage nucleation \cite{Kovacik1999} are not incorporated into the simulation.
-The simulation is time dependent, with non-linear geometry so that include finite strains and rotations are accounted for.
-We do not introduce any geometrical imperfections to trigger necking, and instead rely upon elastic waves propagating through the material to trigger the necking instability.
+The simulation is time dependent, with non-linear geometry so that finite strains and rotations are accounted for.
+We do not introduce any geometrical imperfections to trigger necking, but instead rely upon dynamic waves propagating through the material to trigger the instability.
+Note that we are intending to approximate a quasi-static deformation, but these dynamic waves (of small magnitude) are simply a convenient way to trigger the instability, and the inertial forces arising from the acceleration terms are otherwise negligible.
 We use CPS4R elements which correspond to two-dimensional square (in the undeformed frame), plane stress elements with nodes at each corner.
-We have 40 elements in the $X$ direction and $240$ elements in the $Y$ direction.
-We specify the simulation to run for 1 s with automatic time incrimination.
+We have $40$ elements in the $X$ direction and $240$ elements in the $Y$ direction.
+We specify the simulation to run for 1 s with automatic time incrementation.
 However, at approximately 0.6\,s, which we refer to as $t_f$, the deformation becomes highly localized in individual elements and the simulation is no longer valid.
 Hence, we do not report results after this point.
 This approximately corresponds to the point in time when the localized neck would form.
-The strain output from this forward problem is shown in \cref{fig:strainoutput} for two different points in time, this is used as input for the inverse problem.
+The strain output from this forward problem is shown in \cref{fig:strainoutput} for two different points in time.
+This is used as input for the inverse problem.
 We output the displacement of each node and the stress in each element at 2000 evenly spaced time intervals.